Machine learning modelling of the gravitational waves generated by black-hole binaries

 MACHINE LEARNING MODEL FOR THE GRAVITATIONAL WAVES GENERATED BY BLACK-HOLE BINARIES

 mlgw (Machine Learning Gravitational Waves) is a useful tool to quickly generate a GW waveform for a BBH coalescence.
 It is part of a Master thesis work at University of Pisa (Italy) under supervision of prof. Walter Del Pozzo.
-It implements a ML model which is able to reproduce waveforms of GWs generated by state-of-the-art models, with an aribitrary number of modes.
+It implements a ML model which is able to reproduce waveforms of GWs generated by state-of-the-art models.
 It is quicker than standard methods and it has the same degree of accuracy.
-The older version of the model (which includes only the dominant 22 mode) is presented in this paper.

 The output is: